notifhy/frontend/usage/commands.md

 +++

 ## Structures
-The command metadata formatted in the YAML file type.
+The layouts of each command in the YAML format.

 ==- /channel
 ```yaml